Millenium2133/GordOS/README.md

 ## Known Issues

-- 16KB stack, which is fine for now but will need to be addressed in the future
+- 16KB stack — fine for now but will need addressing in the future
 - No virtual memory or paging — kernel runs in a flat physical memory model
-- Backspace and arrow keys have some edge case bugs in the shell

-## What's Next

-- **FAT32 Filesystem**
-- **Filesystem shell commands** — ls, touch, cat, mkdir
-- **Virtual Memory Manager**
+- Filenames must be uppercase 8.3 format (e.g. `TEST.TXT`) due to FAT32 limitations
+- No subdirectory support yet — `ls` and `cat` only work in the root directory